Accessible Course Content Resources and Checklists

 Document checklist

-When creating Word Documents or Google Documents and converting them to a PDF, consider the following:
+When creating Word Documents or Google Documents, consider the following:

 • Headings: Use built-in heading styles; headings are descriptive and nested logically.